4 key questions:

 The bottom line

-There are some real benefits—both financial and emotional—to prepaying your mortgage.
-You reduce your total interest payments, you reduce your monthly spending needs, and you have the security of a guaranteed return and the psychological benefits of knowing you are out of debt.
+There can be some real benefits—both financial and emotional—to prepaying your mortgage.
+You reduce your total interest payments, you reduce your monthly spending needs, and you have the security of a predictable financial benefit and the psychological benefits of knowing you are out of debt.